National Open University of Nigeria: Undergraduates

 While most of those studying are mature students, an increasingly large proportion of new undergraduates are aged between 17 and 25.
-The reduction in financial support for those attending traditional universities, coupled with the use of technologies such as and YouTube that appeal to this demographic, is believed to be behind this growth.
+The reduction in financial support for those attending traditional universities, coupled with the use of sites such as YouTube and Khan Academy that appeal to this demographic, is believed to be behind this growth.

+School of Postgraduate Studies

+The school seeks to address Nigeria's increasing need for highly specialized knowledge and skill development in order to help the country contribute to the worldwide knowledge economy.

 Immunity to strikes

 The Act of Parliament which established the university prohibits any form of union for staff or for students.
 This has made the university unaffected by strikes such as the ASUU strikes (which lasted for eight months), which have the effect of extending the duration of students' studies.

 National Youths Service Corps

 The NOUN has made efforts to ensure its graduates below age 30 (the maximum age limit) participate in the National Youth Service Corps (NYSC).